-- (a) Services provided by multidisciplinary programs not otherwise described by CPT® codes must be billed under Oregon specific codes. - (b) When an attending physician or authorized nurse practitioner approves a multidisciplinary treatment program for a patient, he or she must provide the insurer with a copy of the approved treatment program within 14 days of the beginning of the treatment program. - (c) Bills using the multidisciplinary codes must include copies of the treatment record which specifies: - (A) The type of service rendered, - (B) The medical provider who provided the service, - (C) Whether treatment was individualized or provided in a group session, and - (D) The amount of time treatment was rendered for each service billed.
+(a) Services provided by multidisciplinary programs not otherwise described by CPT[®] codes must be billed under Oregon specific codes.

+(b) Bills using the multidisciplinary codes must include copies of the treatment record that specifies:

+- (A) The type of service rendered, - (B) The medical provider who provided the service, - (C) Whether treatment was individualized or provided in a group session, and - (D) The amount of time treatment was rendered for each service billed.

-(2) Table of all Oregon Specific Codes
+(2) Table of all Oregon Specific Codes (For OSC fees, see Appendix B.)